In just a few minutes you can calculate exactly how much water you need every day based on your body weight and activity level!

 Of course, your water needs will increase with any physical activity.
 So you’ll need to add 12 ounces of water for every 30 minutes of daily activity.

-For example, a 200-pound adult who exercises for 45 minutes per day on average, will need roughly 168 ounces of water daily.
+For example, a 200-pound adult who exercises for 45 minutes per day on average (1.5 x 30 minute sessions), will need roughly 118 ounces of water daily.

 Water needs can also fluctuate with the weather - you often need more fluids in hot and humid temperatures to reduce your risk of overheating.